grero/DataProcessingTools/README.md

 specifies a regular expression for parsing that particular level.
 For example, the pattern for the `session` level is `(session)([a-z0-9]+)`, which will match any string starting witn "session".
 Whatever comes after, e.g. "session01" or "sessioneye", will be used as an identifier for that session.
 Finally, the `order` key specifies the order of the level in the hierarchy.
 In the example, the level `subjects` is at the top of the hierarchy, i.e. it anchors all the other levels, while the level `cell` is at the bottom.

+A note about regular expressions used in `pattern`.
+These follow normal regular expression rules, i.e. square brackets [] reprent sets, and "+" means at least instance of the set is required.
+Also, the round parantheses indicate separate groups of the expression.
+So, the pattern `"(session)([a-z0-9]+)"` means look for a pattern startin with "session", and ends with at least one letter or digit.
+Group the expression into two groups; the first is simply the word "session", and the second is the identifier for that session.

 To update the hierarchy, use the `update_config` function:

 ```python